corrode/corrode.github.io/content/blog/prototyping/index.md

 Chances are, you won't need the flexibility at all.

 In summary, generics are powerful, but they can make the code harder to read and write.
-Stay clear of them until you have a good idea of what you're doing.
+Avoid them until you have a clear idea of what you're doing.

 ### Ownership